AnthonySteven/github-usaurus/docs/how-to-deploy-docusaurus-website-to-github-pages.md

 - Set up a new Docusaurus site.
 - Created a new GitHub repo.
 - Connected the Docusaurus project to the GitHub repo.
-- Configured Docusaurus to deploy to GitHub pages.
+- Configured Docusaurus to deploy to GitHub Pages.
 - Deployed the Docusaurus website to GitHub.
 - Checked that the Docusaurus site displays correctly.